 [25:56] It’s not only just, is it open access, but can people find it?
 Is it visible?
 You need spaces where those types of technologies are visible.

 Paula: [26:26] That’s great.
-I totally agree.
+I fully agree.
 That goes together with the next question that I have for you.
 For those of us who are starting to learn more about educational technology, who are not very aware yet of where to go as you mentioned, where do we go?
 Where can we find these tools and learn about these possibilities of sharing?
 Where do we start, if we’re interested in that?

 Nathan: [26:51] The creation and curation of access, for me, I fell into it by accident. [laughs] I know once I tell you that I fell into it by accident doesn’t necessarily help you fall into it by accident, but it’s just really test things out and play.
 Find these tools like YM tools and throw an open access novel into it.